-- (a) The final mark is in the percentage range 47% to 49.4%; and - (b) The course is graded using the Standard Grading scale
+The final mark is in the percentage range 47% to 49.4% The course is graded using the Standard Grading scale You have not failed an assessment task in the course due to academic misconduct.

 10.3.
 Assessment: Submission penalties